 Want to make your life even easier?
 What about using a smart oven to get creative and efficient with your cooking of the delivery, too??

 2. Eat healthier

 When you plan ahead of time, you can make informed decisions about your personal health and fitness requirements which we tend to mostly overlook.
 Meal planning aids in making the easy option a healthy one.
 Instead of stopping at a drive-through or picking up an unhealthy takeout on the way home, knowing you have a meal ready for you at home can help you avoid the temptation of unhealthy last-minute options.

 3. Spend less

 Who doesn’t like to save money?
 Meal planning allows you to be more prepared, which reduces impulse purchases of unnecessary groceries at the store.
-Furthermore, it can help you become more aware of how much money you spend on food, and as we all know: what gets measured, gets improved.
+Furthermore, it can help you become more aware of how much money you spend on food after comparing a few months spending.

 PlateJoy vs eMeals vs Mealime: What’s the best meal planning service?

 We understand how difficult it is to find a dinner that would please even the most discerning palate, so PlateJoy, eMeals, and Mealime remove the guesswork before committing.
 Each service provides unique features at various price points.
 The chart below depicts the key characteristics that distinguish each; let’s see how they compare.

 Best meal planning apps: PlateJoy vs Mealime vs eMeals